electron/electron/docs/api/app.md

 * `args` String[] (optional) _Windows_ - The command-line arguments to compare against.
 Defaults to an empty array.

+If you provided arguments to `app.setLoginItemSettings` you need to pass the same arguments here for `openAtLogin` to be set correctly.

 Returns `Object`:

 * `openAtLogin` Boolean - `true` if the app is set to open at login.